Stellar magnetic activity

 Reference

 Şenavcı, H.V., Kılıçoğlu, T., Işık, E., Hussain, G.A.J., Montes, D., Bahar, E., Solanki, S.K.
-2021, Mon.
+2021, Observing and modelling the young solar analogue EK Draconis: starspot distribution, elemental abundances, and evolutionary status, Mon.
 Not.
 Roy.
 Astron.
 Soc.
 502, 3343

 Why is it so hard to detect rotational signals of Sun-like stars?
 (2021)